codemakerai/codemaker-cli/README.md

 ## Overview

-CodeMaker offers tools and automation for software developers for writing, testing, and documenting source code.
+CodeMaker AI offers tools and automation for software developers for writing, testing, and documenting source code.

 ## Features